Sticky content

-In web publishing, sticky content is website content with the purpose of encouraging users to return to that particular website, or to hold their attention and spend longer periods of time on the site.
+In web publishing, sticky content is website content with the purpose of holding users' attention, so encouraging them to return to that particular website or to spend longer periods of time on the site.
 Webmasters use this method to build up a community of returning visitors to a website.

 Examples are chat rooms, online forums, webmail, Internet games, weather, news and horoscopes.